 The total sales price, payable over a period from 2017 until 2019, includes the purchase price for GIP for its acquisition of 50% of the project and its commitment to fund 50% of the payments under a full-scope EPC – engineering, procurement and construction.

-GIP is also the 50% partner in another of DONG Energy’s offshore wind farms in Germany, Gode Wind 1.
+GIP is also the 50% partner in another of DONG Energy’s offshore wind farm in Germany, Gode Wind 1.

 The transaction is subject to approval by the competition authorities and is expected to be completed before the end of 2017.